fluid-project/infusion/README.txt

 it's your interface, using your markup, your way.
 Infusion is accessible and very, very configurable.

 Infusion includes:
-    * an application framework for developing flexible stuff with JavaScript and jQuery,
+    * an application framework for developing flexible interfaces with JavaScript and jQuery,
     * a growing collection of user interface components, and
     * a lightweight CSS framework.